AdaCore/xmlada/docs/input.rst

 `Open`

-  Although this operation isn't exactly overridden, since its parameters depend on the type of stream you want to read from, it is nice to use a standard name for this constructor.
+  Although this operation isn’t exactly overridden, since its parameters depend on the type of stream you want to read from, it is nice to use a standard name for this constructor.